Find out more how we keep your data safe

 If you make an application to study on one of our programmes or book accommodation, we may collect the following categories of personal data about you:

-Personal information: name, title, addresses, date of birth, gender, nationality, country of residence, passport number
+Personal information: name, title, addresses, language, date of birth, gender, nationality, country of residence, passport number

 Contact details such as telephone numbers, and personal email addresses